stephfrian/cse15l-lab-reports/LabReport5.md

 ## Option 3: `-N`

-*Description: This option starts less at the end of the file, rather than at the beginning.
-To use this option, type less -+G followed by the name of the file you want to view.*
+*Description: This option displays line numbers on the left-hand side of the screen.
+To use this option, type less -N followed by the name of the file you want to view.*

 > Example 1: